sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-prototype-methods.md

 # Prefer borrowing methods from the prototype instead of the instance

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 When “borrowing” a method from `Array` or `Object`, it‘s clearer to get it from the prototype than from an instance.

-This rule is fixable.

 ## Fail